wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-13-universal-interpreter-part-2.md

 }
 ```

+The additional complexity compared to the types discussed in [the previous article]({{site.url}}/articles/universal-interpreter-part-1) is that this type is recursive.

 We can write a pretty-printer for this type using `multi sub`s.
-The routine is recursive because the `Pow`, `Add` and `Mult` constructors take arguments of type  `Term`, i.e. the algebraic data type itself is recursive.
+The routine is recursive because the `Pow`, `Add` and `Mult` constructors are recursive.

 ```perl6
 # Pretty-print a Term